 14 February, 2019

 Automated software testing is a pretty hot topic recently.
 But still, there are a lot of people who don’t know why is it important to maintain automated software tests.
 What is the automation of software testing?
 How to maintain it properly?
 What are the advantages?
+What are the differences between manual testing and test automation?
 And what can go wrong… You will find the answers to all these questions in the article below.

 First of all, I’d like to introduce you to the idea of automated software tests.
-In brief, it’s about writing a script that will simulate the possible actions of the end user of the application.
+In brief, it’s about writing a test scripts that will simulate the possible actions of the end user of the software.
 Such as clicking on the page, filling forms or validating things that are displayed on a website.
 You have to remember that automated tests will never replace the work of an experienced manual tester.
-So why actually we’re performing automated tests?
+So why actually we’re using automation in testing?

 Why do we perform automated software tests?

-Manual tests allow us to compare an application with the client’s requirements and expectations.
+Manual test of the software allow us to compare an application with the client’s requirements and expectations.
 The manual tester knows the domain of an application very well and can verify if there’s a regression in a new version of an application.
 If the application is frequently updated, a tester will perform his regular actions during testing.
 It means that he will do the same actions over and over again.
-That’s the case where the automated tests are helpful.
+There are many test cases like this where the automated tests are helpful.
 The main goal of creating automated tests is not finding new bugs, but it’s rather checking if regression appears.

 See also: Test automation – Free video tutorial

-Because it allows moving quicker with the release process
+Because tests automation allows moving quicker with the release process

 Implementation of automated software tests is very time-consuming.
-It requires QAA to have a very good knowledge of the application.
+It requires QAA to have a very good knowledge of the application and the use of some good automation tools.
 The consequence in testing paths which are important for a client (of course, we can automate something, but it won’t necessarily cover the business demands).
 But once created, an automated test can accelerate the application release process.
 Running this type of test can verify if the main requirements of the client are met with the new version of an application.
 In the meantime, manual testers may check new features instead of checking basic paths.

 Basically, when the automated software tests are planned – nothing should go wrong.
 But as we know – nothing is that simple.
 I’ll introduce you to the three cases which happened in our team during the maintenance of automated tests.